 - As soon as the sugar comes to a boil, STOP STIRRING.
 You can swirl the pan a bit if you want, from this point on, but don't stir.
 Note: This recipe works best if you are using a thick-bottomed pan.
 If you find that you end up burning some of the sugar before the rest of it is melted or you have large clumps of sugar, turn the heat to low and let it sit untouched...the clumps should melt.
 Next time you attempt it, add a half cup of water to the sugar at the beginning of the process, OR start with lower heat to help sugar cook more evenly.

 - As soon as the sugar crystals have melted (the liquid sugar should be dark amber in color, like an old copper penny), immediately add butter and whisk until butter has melted.

 - Whisk until caramel sauce is smooth.
-Let cool in the pan for a couple minutes, then pour into a glass jar and allow to cool to room temperature before adding to the ice cream.
+Let cool in the pan for a couple minutes, then pour into a glass jar or other heat proof container and allow it to cool to room temperature before adding to the ice cream.